 3. Stop Paying for Mortgage Insurance

-If you buy a home with a down payment of less than 20% of the purchase price, your lender will likely require you to pay a monthly fee for private mortgage insurance.
-PMI costs between $30 and $70 per month for every $100,000 borrowed.
-The insurance protects the lender in case you default, and you typically must continue paying for it until you have 20% equity, which is the difference between what your home is worth and how much you still owe on the mortgage.
-Making your monthly payments will build the equity in your home over time.
+If you bought a home with a down payment of less than 20% of the purchase price, you likely pay between $30 and $70 per month for every $100,000 borrowed for PMI, which protects the lender in case you default.
+You can stop paying for PMI when your home equity — the difference between what your home is worth and what you owe on it — is more than 20% of your home’s value.

-If you have credit cards, auto loans, personal loans, student loans, or other debts, you can refinance to borrow some of your equity as cash to pay them off.
-This effectively rolls those debts into your mortgage, which can save you money because mortgage rates are typically much lower than interest rates for other types of debt.
-Plus, you would have fewer bills to keep track of and be able to repay your debt over a longer period, which can add breathing room to your monthly budget.
+If you have credit cards, auto loans, personal loans, student loans, or other debts, a cash-out refinance will let you borrow your equity as cash and repay it as part of your new mortgage.
+This can save you money because interest rates for mortgages usually are much lower than they are for other types of debt.
+Plus, you would have fewer bills to keep track of, and be able to repay your debts over a longer time, which can add breathing room to your monthly budget.

-Some people sign up for an adjustable-rate mortgage to get a low introductory interest rate, not fully considering their monthly payment may increase in the future.
+Some people sign up for an adjustable-rate mortgage to get the low introductory interest rate, only to encounter increases in their interest rate and monthly payment once it expires.
 If this applies to you, it may make sense to refinance your ARM to a fixed-rate mortgage.